Anti-Korean sentiment in China

-Anti-Korean sentiment in China refers to opposition, hostility, hatred, distrust, fear, and general dislike of Korean people or culture in China.
-This is sometimes referred to in China as the xianhan (dislike of Korea) sentiment, which some have argued has been evoked by perceived Korean arrogance that has challenged the sense of superiority that the Chinese have traditionally associated with their 5,000-year-old civilization.
+Anti-Korean sentiment in China refers to expressions of hostility, negative stereotyping, or distrust directed toward Korean people, Korean culture, or the governments of South Korea and North Korea within segments of Chinese society.
+In Chinese-language discourse, such attitudes are sometimes described as 嫌韩 (xián Hán; “dislike of Korea”) or 嫌韩情绪 (“anti-Korea sentiment").

+Since the establishment of Diplomatic relations between the People's Republic of China and the Republic of Korea in 1992, economic and cultural ties have expanded significantly, even as historical disputes, security issues, and nationalist controversies have periodically contributed to tensions and were established in 1992.
+Since normalization, bilateral economic, political, and cultural ties have expanded significantly, contributing to increased economic integration between the two states.
+At the same time, periodic disputes, including controversies over historical interpretation and regional security issues, have contributed to fluctuations in public opinion and recurring tensions in bilateral relations.

 South Korea established official relations with the People's Republic of China in 1992, and relations between the two states have, for some time, slowly improved to allow more economic integration, but tension still exists between the two states.

 Within the Chinese population, Korean culture has become popular in the 21st century.
 Amid a higher degree of interaction between the two countries in terms of politics and culture, however, there is still some looming anti-South Korean sentiment arising from various disputes between the two countries.